miguelhd/WP-Donations-Module/README.md

 ## Installation

-1. Upload the `donations-module` directory to the `/wp-content/plugins/` directory.
+1. Upload the `donations-module` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the `Plugins` menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Use the `[donations_form]` shortcode to display the donation form on your site.

+## Usage

+### Shortcode `[donations_form]`

+Place this shortcode on any page or post where you want to display the donation form.

+### Handling Donations

+When a user submits a donation:
+- The plugin validates and sanitizes the input data.
+- It checks for a valid nonce to ensure the request is secure.
+- The donation data (transaction ID and amount) is stored in the database.
+- Real-time metrics (total amount raised and number of donations) are updated.
+- The plugin returns a JSON response indicating the success or failure of the donation.

+### Error Logging

+- The plugin logs every attempt to trigger the `save_donation` function, including failed nonce verifications and database insertion errors.
+- Check your WordPress debug log (`wp-content/debug.log`) to review error messages.

 ## Frequently Asked Questions

-**How do I configure the plugin?**

-Navigate to the Donations Module settings page from the WordPress admin menu.
-Here you can set your PayPal Client ID, customize the donation button, and configure the donation progress bar.

-**How do I display the donation form?**
+### How do I ensure my donation data is secure?

-Use the `[donations_form]` shortcode on any page or post.

-**What happens if there's an error during the donation process?**

-The plugin includes detailed error logging, which can be accessed in the `debug.log` file within your WordPress installation.
-This will help you identify and resolve any issues.
+The plugin uses WordPress's built-in nonce verification to protect against unauthorized submissions.
+Always ensure that your site is running the latest version of WordPress for the best security.

 ## Changelog

 ### 1.1.0
-- Added PayPal button integration with `wp_enqueue_script` for proper loading.
-- Implemented nonce verification in the `save_donation` function to enhance security.
-- Added debug logging to track the donation process and troubleshoot issues.
-- Updated donation progress bar and summary to reflect real-time donation totals.
+- Added donation logging and real-time metrics.
+- Improved security with nonce verification.
+- Enhanced error logging.
+- Updated JSON responses to include current total donations.
+- Improved error handling for nonce verification and database insertion.

 ### 1.0.0
-- Initial release
+- Initial release.

-## Upgrade Notice
+## License

-### 1.1.0
-- Critical security and functionality improvements.
-Please update to ensure your site remains secure and functional.

-### 1.0.0
-- Initial release
+This plugin is licensed under the GPLv2 or later.
+See the LICENSE file for more details.